Resources: Know Before You Go

 Visit our FAQs for all things Scholarships like Renewals, the one-time grace period, Reinstatements, and Appeals.

 Expecting a refund (you have more pending aid than your account balance)?
-Set Up Web Refund (direct deposit) in your UAccess student center.
+Set Up Web Refund (direct deposit) in your UAccess Student Center.
 This is the quickest way to receive your refund.
 Students who have not enrolled in Web Refund through UAccess will receive a check sent to their mailing address listed in UAccess.
-Most students will see their accepted aid release the week of January 9, 2023.
 Please contact the Bursar’s Office for more information about the status of your refund.

 Do you have other questions?
 That’s okay too!
 Check out our FAQs and policy pages to find answers to topics such as Qualified Tuition Reduction (QTR), Satisfactory Academic Progress (SAP) Appeal help, loans, verification, and more.